 Two consecutive press of volume button "toggle" mode.

-On screen is displayed filled "hint"-character: ▸ or ◂.
+On screen is displayed filled "hint"-character: ▸ or ◂ respective.

-Then each press of key enters respective special character.
+Then each press of key enters a special character.

 Next press of volume button stops "toggle" mode.

 Sample: four time enter of left arrow -

 Vol-Down(toggle "control" mode)

 Hint: map between keyboard "arrow"-keys and respective special keys: